 Magna Charta Conference in Bologna

-Hi guys!
-As I mentioned a few times before: I spent a few days in the Italian city of Bologna this year.
-The Magna Charta Universitatum celebrated its 27th anniversary and a fellow AUC alumna (Zahia) and I were invited to speak at the annual conference in Bologna.
 The Magna Charta Universisitatum is a document that was first signed on 18 September 1988.
 Those who signed represented hundreds of universities from all over Europe and other parts of the world.
 That day was the 900th anniversary of the University of Bologna.
 The document affirms key principles of academic freedom and institutional autonomy.

 We were part of the first all-student panel at the international conference on University values.
 Can you believe it?
 On September 17, we spoke about student experience in the research university.
 We also addressed how students actually learn during the 2nd session of the conference.
-We had written a paper about a similar topic before, so we mainly spoke about our findings, as well as our personal student experiences.
+Together, we had written a paper about a similar topic before, so we mainly spoke about our findings, as well as our personal student experiences.
 That’s me, second from left in both photos.
 Please don’t mind the shape of my mouth, thank you.
 I was in the midst of giving a very serious speech about student experience.

 Meeting People and Enjoying Delicous Food